dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 <img style="" src="assets/img/cellgraph.jpg" alt="Cellgraph" width="70%">
 <figcaption>
-Part of a whole slide image from a Hodgkin lymphoma case.
+Figure 3: Part of a whole slide image from a Hodgkin lymphoma case.
 Cell nuclei are stained in blue, and CD30+ cells in red.
 A cell graph is displayed as an overlay.
 Each vertex represents a cell detected by our imaging pipeline.
 Edges are added between cells which are close to each other.
 The graphs can be used to quantify clustering and to compare cell distributions.
 </figcaption>

 ## Structural biology: The new Protein Topology Graph Library (PTGL) webserver